 What is Forest Schools?

 Forest Schools is a fun, exciting way to learn in an outdoor setting such as woodlands.
 It is proven to improve children’s confidence, self-esteem, and communication skills as well as them having lots of fun!
 They also develop skills in team work, using tools safely and learning about looking after our natural environment.
 During the session, the children will take part in a range of activities including den-building, wood craft, playing games and cooking on a campfire!

 We will be based in our garden area which is at the front of school next to the car park.

 What will my child need?

-Forest Schools will happen in all weathers (unless it is VERY windy or icy), so please make sure your child has plenty of warm clothes including a jumper, gloves and a hat (sunhat in sunny weather), boots or wellies and a waterproof coat.
+Forest Schools will happen in all weathers (unless it is VERY windy or icy).
+School will provide wellies, waterproof trousers and jackets however, please make sure your child has plenty of warm clothes including a jumper, gloves and a hat (sunhat in sunny weather).
 Lots of layers are more effective than a single thicker layer in terms of protecting from the cold.
 Please make sure your child is suitably dressed to ensure they can fully enjoy the experience.
 There are some examples of ideal clothing attached.
-Please speak to a member of the Foundation Team if you need to borrow any items from school.
-YOUR CHILD NEEDS TO COME TO SCHOOL DRESSED FOR FOREST SCHOOLS IN THE MORNING.
-NO SCHOOL UNIFORM ON THE DAY OF FOREST SCHOOLS.